nabu-platform/triton/readme.md

 So maybe it's just fine.

-remember the servers, if you start the client with -prompt or whatever -> we list the servers and you choose

-it's hard to print the "self" if you can't initially connect to the server combine this with not wanting to remember the profile etc?
--> perhaps you start up client, select a profile
--> based on that profile you get a list of servers you have previously connected to

 -> show the actual server at the top (permanently?) rather than just the version of the triton server

 have a "request access"? basically it just stores the crt in a request folder